Detachment 010 Cadre

 In his recent role as Emergency War Orders Plans Flight Commander at Francis E. Warren AFB in Cheyenne, Wyoming, Capt.
 Hanel oversaw and coordinated Wing-wide rapid and Nuclear Tasking Order directed retargeting operations.
 He managed the creation and distribution of Top Secret and nuclear launch authentication materials while supervising Missile Combat Crew Communications Security for the 90th Missile Wing.

-Capt.
-Michael A. Sheck serves as an Assistant Professor of Aerospace Studies at Detachment 010.
+Capt Michael A. Sheck serves as an Assistant Professor of Air Force Studies at Detachment 010.
 He advises, mentors and evaluates the leadership capabilities of over 100 officer candidates at The University of Alabama and three neighboring colleges: Marion Military Institute, Stillman College, and the University of West Alabama.
 Capt.
 Sheck also acts as the Detachment Recruiting Officer, identifying and recruiting highly eligible candidates for the program.

 In his most recent role as Chief of Intelligence for Information-Operations at Osan Air Base, South Korea, Capt.
 Sheck facilitated combined targeting efforts with the Korean Air Force, leveraging his Korean language capability to train 14 host-nation personnel and establishing the first-ever Korean Information Operations Team.